 - Manager rating: At expectations

 - Rating Details: Good work this week.
 I rated you At expectations because you finished all of the tasks you set out to accomplish.
-I'm thrilled that you were able to collect three customer testimonials to meet your target.
+I am thrilled that you were able to collect three customer testimonials to meet your target.

-- Coaching Tips: I think you're doing a great job working with the rest of the marketing team to get the project done, however, I'd like you to work more closely with the design and development teams who are coding the new website.
+- Coaching Tips: I think you are doing a great job working with the rest of the marketing team to get the project done, however, I would like you to work more closely with the design and development teams who are coding the new website.
 Working with them will help you improve cross-team relationships and overall communication skills because you'll have to clearly document and transfer your ideas to help them make the design into a reality.
-Before the next rating period, I'd like for you to:
+Before the next rating period, I would like for you to:

-- Start a daily status meeting with the dev team to make sure the project stays on track.
+- Start a daily status meeting with the development team to make sure the project stays on track.